 |The Marlin Spikes||

-The following Art work was produced in 2011.
+The following Knot Works were produced in 2011.
 Marlinspike Seamanship, Macramé, Decorative knotting, what do all these have in common?
 It is simply KNOTS.

 Knotted Wooden Cane Covering